elip12/psl-gwas/README.md

 old age a few times.
 Time scales sub-linearly with available memory because of the glory of O(1) hash table lookups.

-1. The fifth stage is combining adjacent kmers into longer chunks???

 1. The fifth stage is creating a reduced version of that database for PSL.
 We need the full thing for the post-psl analysis at the end, but PSL does not need to know where in the genome a kmer occurs.
 The associated program is